subliker/lost-n-found-service/README.md

     make clean-all                # to clean all application data make set-example              # set example env
     make start-example            # to run the application with example envs
     ```

+5. **Alternatively, use the Taskfile**:
+   The Taskfile provides convenient commands for managing the project.
+You can run:

+    ```bash
+    task build                    # to build the application task up                       # to build and start the application task up -- CONTAINER_NAME     # to build and start container with CONTAINER_NAME task restart                  # restart the application
+    task down                     # to stop and remove the containers task rebuild -- CONTAINER_NAME # to rebuild and restart container with CONTAINER_NAME task clean-logs               # to clean all logs task clean-all                # to clean all application data task set-example              # set example env
+    task start-example            # to run the application with example envs
+    ```

 ## Usage